-A health care option where enrollees receive most or all of their treatment from a primary care medical or dental office to which they are assigned.
-The primary care dentist may refer an enrollee to a specialist when needed.
+A health care option where members receive most or all of their treatment from a primary care medical or dental office to which they are assigned.
+The primary care dentist may refer a member to a specialist when needed.
 A dental HMO may be be abbreviated as DHMO.

 Services provided in a plan either by a contracted or non-contracted dentist.

-Depending on the plan, benefit levels could differ depending on whether the enrollee visits an in-network or out-of-network dentist.
+Depending on the plan, benefit levels could differ depending on whether the member visits an in-network or out-of-network dentist.